Should I enroll in Medicare Part D?

 If you have no drug coverage, or have drug coverage that is not as good as Medicare's, you need to think about whether the Medicare drug benefit will help you.
 To decide if the Medicare drug benefit will help you, here are some questions to consider:

 A few states have programs that do not require that you join Part D and offer good coverage that is creditable.
 You can delay in enrolling in the Medicare drug benefit without penalty in these states.
 If your state’s SPAP is creditable they must send you a written notification.
 If you do not receive a notification, but believe your SPAP is creditable you should call and request the information in writing.

 Check out the MI Extra below to find out if your state has an SPAP and how it works.

 If you qualify for Extra Help and sign up for a Medicare private drug plan you will not have to pay a premium penalty.

 If you do not have creditable coverage and do not enroll in the Medicare drug benefit when you are first eligible, you may pay a penalty if you enroll later.
 The penalty will be small.
-The penalty is 1% of the national base beneficiary premium for each month that you do not have coverage.
-In 2014 that would be 1% of $32.42 .
+The penalty is 1 percent of the national base beneficiary premium for each month that you do not have coverage.
+In 2016 that would be 1 percent of $34.10.
 Usually, you will not be able to enroll until the next enrollment period (October 15 - December 7).
 If you enroll during this period, your coverage will become effective on January 1.

 If you do not have creditable coverage and are not eligible for Extra Help, you will need to wait until for Fall Open Enrollment (sometimes called the Annual Coordinated Election Period – ACEP) to sign up for a drug plan.
 If your drug needs change during the course of the year, you will not have drug coverage.
 Still, there may be other low-cost ways to get the drugs you need.
 To find out, call your State Health Insurance Assistance Program (call 800-MEDICARE for phone number).